Alexix24/geicar/general/how_to_use.md

 **You are now in the raspberry environment : the prompt is now "pi@geicar"**

-### 3.Starting the ROS nodes (in the Raspberry PI board)
+### c)Starting the ROS nodes (in the Raspberry PI board)
 Start all necessary nodes :
 ```sh
 ros2 launch geicar_start geicar.launch.py
 ```

-You can see in this launch terminal the startup and the indications of the different nodes.
+Information about the nodes will be displayed, as well as a report describing the status of the system. \
+As the ROS environment on the Jetson has not yet been started, **it is normal for the report to display errors concerning the Jetson (including the camera and the Lidar)** (see ..... for more details about the system report)\

 **The nodes on the raspberry are now started.
 You can control the car with the XBOX controller**

-### 4.Connection to the Jetson Nano
+### d)Connection to the Jetson Nano
 You can access the Jetson Nano board from the Raspberry.
 You have to establish a first ssh connection between the pc and the raspberry (step n°2), then establish the ssh connection between the raspberry and the jetson.

 In another terminal :